 - 1. Shut off the gas supply to the water heater. - 2.
 Turn off/disconnect all electric power to the water heater. - 3.
-Close the cold water supply shut-off valve. - 4.
-Open the drain valve on the water heater by turning the stem counter-clockwise.
-Note that the drain valve is full open with a 1/4 turn.
+Close the cold-water supply shut-off valve. - 4.
+Open the drain valve on the water heater by turning the stem counterclockwise.
 The drain valve has threads on the end that will allow the connection of a standard hose coupling. - 5.
 Open a hot water faucet to allow air to enter the system.

-To refill the water heater, refer to "TO FILL THE WATER HEATER" from above.
+To refill the water heater, refer to "To Fill the Water Heater."

-Lighting and Shutdown Instructions
+Lighting & Shutdown Instructions